 Is relaxing as there is no engagement of the muscles, all postures make use of props so the entire body is totally passive for the duration of the practice.

-When there is continuous movement from one pose to another through a sequence, this can increase heart rate and when practiced regularly can improve strength, flexibility and balance.
+When there is continuous movement in sync with the breath from one pose to another through a sequence, this can increase heart rate and when practiced regularly can improve strength, flexibility and balance.
 The practice can also bring focus and calmness to the mind.

 Counselling & Therapeutic Yoga